Loading...

 But sometimes butter is also used, which is referred to as a sponge cake or cake.

-For example, a lemon drizzle cake uses this method, but often, the terms sponge and cake are used interchangeably.
+For example, a lemon drizzle cake uses this method.

-And they may also include things like a vanilla buttercream or perhaps fresh whipped cream as well, or fresh fruit, such as lovely strawberries.
+And they may also include things like a vanilla buttercream, or perhaps fresh whipped cream as well, or fresh fruits such as lovely strawberries.

-And the mini Victoria sponges that we're going to make use the following ingredient.
+And the mini Victoria sponges that we're going to make use the following ingredients.

-The other ingredient we're gonna add is butter, and butter provides a rich flavour and helps with the texture and gives moisture to the sponges.
+The other ingredient we're gonna add is butter, and butter provides a rich flavor and helps with the texture, and gives moisture to the sponges.

 And the protein from the egg helps to keep the sponge together and hold its shape.